 \subsubsection{Minimum-Center-Distance Detection (MCD)}

-One drawback of eMLD and MMD is that they entail high computational complexity.
-In both methods, the receiver requires to compute all distances among the received signal and the vectors in $\mathcal{Y}_{{\rm t}}$.
-Particularly, when the size of $\mathcal{Y}_{{\rm t}}$ is large (e.g., $L\gg 1$), the complexities of these two methods may not be acceptable for use in practical systems.
-Therefore, to reduce the detection complexity, we present a simple detection method, called MCD.
+Although eMLD is optimal for the case of $L\!=\!\infty$, its computational complexity may not be acceptable for use in practical systems when the size of $\mathcal{Y}_{{\rm t}}$ is large.
+The reason is that the receiver requires to compute all distances among the received quantized vector and the vectors in $\mathcal{Y}_{{\rm t}}$.
+To resolve this problem, we present a simple detection method, called MCD, that requires a less detection complexity than the eMLD method.

-The key idea of MCD is to create a set of $K$ representative vectors at the receiver for decoding as depicted in Fig. \ref{fig:concept}(c).
-Specifically, during the training phase, the receiver has observed $L$ output vectors $\mathcal{Y}_{{\rm t},k}=\left\{{\bf y}[(k-1)L {+} 1],\ldots, {\bf y}[kL ]\right\}$ for each symbol vector ${\bf x}_k$.
-The receiver creates a representative output vector for the $k$th symbol vector ${\bf x}_k$ by computing the empirical conditional expectation, i.e.,
+The key idea of MCD is to create a set of $K$ representative vectors at the receiver for the detection as depicted in Fig. \ref{fig:concept}(b).
+The receiver creates a representative quantized vector for the $k$th symbol vector by computing the conditional expectation with respect to the empirical PMF, i.e.,